 The other large structure is an open helix, which uses a twisting pathway and connected net to form a continuously rising surface that is a fun, circuitous climb – and also a controlled fall height of less than two feet.

-A forest of pixel poles line the main pedestrian corridor and eastern edge of the plaza.
-These interactive, slender pixel poles of pulsing light create a living ambiance that carries the project through the night and provides the plaza with additional illumination.
+A forest of slender pixel poles line the main pedestrian corridor and eastern edge of the plaza and the ‘Karl’ interactive light piece activates the adjoining space between the playgrounds.
+Both designed in collaboration with Anti-Clockwise Arts, the interactive and pulsing lights create a living ambiance that carries the project through the night and provides the plaza with additional illumination.

 The new playgrounds now have a dual identity—an iconic space to draw tourists and large school groups and daycares, but also a daily play space for individual families to enjoy.

 SF Civic Center is now cleaner and safer —a place to play and have a bite. . .
 Civic Center’s progress so far could be a model for future efforts to reanimate run-down city corridors.